ypinhsuan/tp/docs/UserGuide.md

 The utility area consists of three tabs: **File**, **Theme**, **Help**.

 * The **File** tab consists of an exit button.
 To exit Tutor's Pet, click on the exit button.
-Alternatively, make use of the `quit` command to exit the application.
+Alternatively, make use of the `exit` command to exit the application.

 * The **Theme** tab consist of 3 different themes, mainly **Light**, **Alternate** and **Dark**.
 To change the theme of your Tutor's Pet, click on one of these buttons.

 * The **Help** tab consists of a help button.
 If you require any assistance, click on the help button, copy the link given and paste it into any web browsers.
+Alternatively, press <kbd>F1</kbd> to bring up the help window.

    ![Utility area](images/ugimages/UtilityArea.png)
    <br>Figure 5.
 The Theme tab.